 With an app for iPad, it's a great option for Apple tablet users but also offers applications for Mac, Windows, Android and other devices, all of which are covered in one subscription.

-CyberGhost is headquartered in Romania so is outside of the '14-eyes', and with more than 3,600 servers across 58 countries you're bound to find a connection that suits your needs.
+CyberGhost has more than 6,250 servers across 89 countries, so you're bound to find a connection that suits your needs.

 You can find out more in our CyberGhost review.